broshanravan/MovieActors/readMe.txt

 	To run the application first the application needs to be packaged to a Jar file.
 	To do so, navigate to the root folder of he application and run the command:

-			gradle fatJar to be looked into again!
+			gradle fatJar commented to be looked into again!

 However this application is only a library which has to be either plugged into a larger application, or it needs a GUI to be operate as and stand alone app.